supermel27/text_from_page/README.md

-This script turns text from picture
+This script recognizes text from a picture